kstenerud/concise-encoding/cbe-specification.md

 ### Metadata Map

-A metadata map is a referring pseudo-object containing keyed values which are to be associated with the object following the metadata map.
+A metadata map is a referring, visible pseudo-object containing keyed values which are to be associated with the object following the metadata map.

 Metadata is data about the data, which might or might not be of interest to a consumer of the data.
-An implementation may choose to pass on or ignore metadata maps according to the user's wishes.
+An implementation may choose to pass on or ignore metadata maps depending on the use case.

-Metadata can refer to other metadata (meta-metadata).
+Note: Metadata can refer to other metadata (meta-metadata).

 #### Metadata Keys